amitfin/patch/README.md

 Otherwise, download `patch.zip` from the [latest release](https://github.com/amitfin/patch/releases), extract and copy the content under `custom_components` directory.

-Home Assistant restart is required once the integration files are copied (either by HACS or manually).
-After the restart, the `configuration.yaml` should be edited and the `patch` section should be created.
-An additional restart is required after that for the integration to be loaded.
+Once the integration files are copied (either by HACS or manually) the `configuration.yaml` should be edited and the `patch` section should be created.
+A restart is required after that for the integration to be loaded.

 ## File System structure